oracle-livelabs/oracle-health/smart-on-fhir/3-code-console/code-console.md

    ![Create hidden items](images/hidden-items-settings.png)

-14. Edit JavaScript section of **Launch** page and add dependencies
+14. Edit JavaScript section of **Launch** page and add dependencies.

+   *Note: Make sure to edit the Client Id in the below Javascript snippet and replace it with Client Id given by Code Console.*

    **JavaScript > File URL's:** #APP_FILES#fhir-client.min.js